mattmathis/safeCC/draft-mathis-tsvwg-safecc.md

 Individual flows do not persistently maintain full queues even if the queues are smaller than minRTT\*maxBW.
 When there is queue full, Congestion Control should reduce its window enough to create some small headroom to prevent locking out new flows.

-Ideally this criteria would also be applied to flow aggregates, however significant additional research is needed.   @@@@
+Ideally this criteria would also be applied to flow aggregates, however significant additional research would be needed.   @@@@

 ## Monotonic response {#monotonic}

 The CCA should have monotonic response to all congestion signals that it responds to (loss, marks, delay, etc) otherwise it will have multiple stable operating points for the same network conditions.
 It would be likely to exhibit stable pathologies such as latecomer (dis)advantage.

-## Balanced probe size{#probeSize}
+## Balanced probe size {#probeSize}

-Balance the worst case queue backlog against the need to trigger mode shifting in links that batch data.
-This should become a global (policy) parameter of the Internet, because the queue backlogs force jitter on flows trying to do realtime without QoS.
+Balance the worst case queue backlog against the need to trigger mode shifting in links that use queue backlog as a trigger.

+Self clock transport preserves ACK modulation from one RTT to the next.
+Many half duplex link layers implicitly use bursts preserved by transport self clock as part of optimizing their channel allocation algorithms.
+Batching or decimating ACKs on the return path can cause relatively large bursts of packets to traverse the entire forward path from the sender to the receiver, potentially causing jitter to other flows sharing the same queues.

+Pacing can interact poorly with link layers that rely on queue backlogs to trigger transmissions or scheduling mode changes.
+These types of link scheduling algorithms are pervasive in wireless and other shared media where channel arbitration is relatively expensive.
+Indeed, the initial design of BBR's bandwidth probe phase was inspired by the need to trigger mode changes in many wireless networks.

+@@@@ More work needed here.

 ## Self scaling {#selfScaling}

 All protocol layers must be self scaling.
 If the network is too slow, the application must also slow down to avoid "stacking" requests.

 Specifically all application timers that cancel or restart lower layers transactions must not start overlapping transactions and must use an RTO style retry algorithm based on observed transaction times, including exponential backoff on repeated failures.
-Alternatively an application might refuse to run on excessive failures.
+Alternatively an application might refuse to run after excessive failures.

-This criteria must be applied recursively all the way up the protocol stack for all application that are unattended (e.g. chron jobs and IOT)
+This criteria must be applied recursively all the way up the protocol stack for all applications that might be unattended (e.g. cron jobs and IOT devices).

-# Security Considerations
+# Security Considerations {#security}

 This document provides evaluation criteria for Congestion Control and other implementations or algorithms that might be deployed on the internet.
 It has no direct security considerations of its own.